xiyinzhi/cnn_dog_breed_identification/README.md

 1. Fine-grained classification problems
 2. Data Imbalance & Small Amount
-3. Train set is almost as big as test set### Framework & Machine PyTorch 0.20
+3. Train set is almost as big as test set

+### Framework & Machine
+PyTorch 0.20

 EC2(Tesla K80 *1)

 ### Our work

 1.Data balanced & data augmentation

-2.Use dog crops/Faster-RCNN to pre-train model of PASCAL_VOC(21 classes), to classify dogs from other animals3.Train 6 models: vgg16 + resnet50 + resnet101 + resnet152 + resnetinception_v2 + inception_v3
+2.Use dog crops/Faster-RCNN to pre-train model of PASCAL_VOC(21 classes), to classify dogs from other animals

+3.Train a models with 6 layers:

+vgg16 + resnet50 + resnet101 + resnet152 + resnetinception_v2 + inception_v3